-There are many local and national organizations, including the American Heart Association, which seek to inform women and men about the dangers of stress, successful coping strategies, and harmful misconceptions about stress that are prevalent in our society.
+The month of April is Stress Awareness Month, a national, cooperative effort to inform people about the dangers of stress, successful coping strategies, and harmful misconceptions about stress that are prevalent in our society.
 In a major international study published by THE LANCET in September 2004, stress was named as one of the three major risks for coronary artery disease, along with smoking and high lipid concentrations.